doepking/gemini_multimodal_demo/README.md

 -   Conversation history, input logs, and background information are stored in the Streamlit session state.
 -   The Docker image uses a slim Python base image and installs `ffmpeg` for audio processing.

+## Limitations

+-   This is a demo and may not handle all edge cases or complex conversation scenarios.
+-   The audio processing is limited to `.wav` files.
+-   Error handling is minimal.
+-   The LLM's ability to perfectly categorize logs or structure background information from free text is dependent on the model's capabilities and the clarity of user input.

+## Future Enhancements

+-   Improve error handling and robustness.
+-   Support additional audio formats.
+-   Implement more sophisticated conversation management.
+-   Expand function calling capabilities with more tools.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests.